 But the gas system’s only half the equation.
 Your buffer and spring work together, providing enough reciprocating energy to push the bolt carrier group back through the upper receiver, chambering another round and resetting the trigger and firing pin.
 If your bolt doesn’t lock to the rear, or if you often get failures to feed, you may be suffering from a buffer that’s just too heavy.

-Heavier buffers require more energy from those blown back gasses to fully cycle your bolt carrier.
+Heavier buffers require more energy from those blown-back gasses to fully cycle your bolt carrier.
 While heavy buffers are great for reducing felt recoil and bolt carrier abuse in conventional AR 15s, they do little to benefit a 300 Blackout sub gun.
-In this case, you need a lighter buffer that requires less energy to cycle.
+In this case, you may need a lighter buffer that requires less energy to cycle.

 The Winning Buffer is…